Sunday, 30 November 2014

 DALIA UPMA

-Dalia is actually broken wheat which is made from whole raw wheat kernels crushed or cut into small pieces.
-There are a large number of uses for this food ingredient which makes a popular dietary supplement in many cultures.
+Dalia is broken wheat made from whole raw wheat kernels crushed or cut into small pieces.
+There is extensive use of this food ingredient which makes a popular dietary supplement in many cultures, I know about my country.
 It carries a great deal of nutrition and fibre since it includes the fibre and nutrient rich outer bran and germ of the wheat.
-Use of dalia in diet helps keep our heart fit.
-Dalia is used in so many ways in our food, its made into khichdi, upma, kheer, soups along with assorted vegetables.
-I sourced this information from the WIKI because as a Bengali, we did not eat Dalia in our growing up years!
+Use of dalia / broken wheat in diet helps keep our heart fit.
+It is used in many ways in our food, it's made into khichdi, upma, kheer, soups along with assorted vegetables.
+I sourced this information from the WIKI [consult a doctor always] because as a Bengali, we did not eat Dalia in our growing up years!
 Dalia got introduced in our family way later!
 In the present day, any grocery in Kolkata would sell it!

-Dalia Upma with vegetables is a popular breakfast dish among the Indians, today.
-I prepare it more often as it is a good source of iron, magnesium and phosphorous, WIKI says.
-It is said to be more nutritious than rice as it contains more fibre, vitamins and minerals.
-Besides, whenever this lady gets lazy and do not feel like rolling chapatis and puris, she tries her hands on upma, idli, dhokla.
+Dalia Upma with vegetables is a popular breakfast dish among the Indians.
+I prepare it often as it is a good source of iron, magnesium and phosphorous[consult a doctor], WIKI says.
+It is said to be more nutritious than rice as it contains more of fibre, vitamins and minerals.
+Besides, whenever this lady gets lazy, do not feel like rolling chapatis and puris, she tries her hands on upma, idli, dhokla.
 I enjoy a bowlful for my lunches!

-In this dish you are at the liberty to use a wide variety of veggies.
+In this dish, you are at the liberty to use a wide variety of veggies.
 I use whatever is available in my pantry on that particular day.
-Roasted peanuts, dry red chillies and curry leaves are compulsory in it's preparation.
+Roasted peanuts, dry red chillies, curry leaves are compulsory in it's preparation.
 Using ghee as the cooking medium for this dish gives the best flavour but I wished to keep it vegan!

 INGREDIENTS :